dansmyers/ComputerOrganizationAndArchitecture/Labs/1-Framboise.md

 Press CTRL + x to exit the nano editor.

-Cycle the wi-fi to connect to the network.
+Reboot your Pi and log back in to connect to the network.
 ```
-prompt$ sudo ifdown wlan0
-prompt$ sudo ifup wlan0
+prompt$ sudo reboot
 ```

 Test by pinging a remote server. `ping` is a command that sends small message packets to a server and measures the response times.